 - Read more details about the issue of adding water to shrimp and how it negatively affects the industry.

-- Openly communicate with your customers on the specification of the product you are about to produce and write down the agreed details on specification, treatment and glazing in the contract so no misunderstanding can present itself when the product reaches the European customer.
+- Openly communicate with your customer on the specifications of the product you are about to produce and write down the agreed details on specifications, treatment and glazing in the contract, so no misunderstanding can present itself when the product reaches the European customer.

-The global trend of consolidation through mergers and acquisitions in seafood industry can also be seen in Europe.
-This can benefit you in two ways: as companies merge or are acquired, all companies in the group often expand their portfolio of products, creating new potential buyers for you; and, some companies invest in the production sector to ensure access to raw materials.
-Mergers and acquisitions can also increase a groups bargaining power, putting pressure on your bottom line.
+The global trend of consolidation through mergers and acquisitions in the seafood industry can also be seen in Europe.
+This can benefit you in two ways: as companies merge or are acquired, all companies in the group often expand their portfolio of products, creating new potential buyers for you.
+Furthermore, some companies invest in the production sector to ensure access to raw materials.
+Mergers and acquisitions can also increase a group’s bargaining power, putting pressure on your bottom line.

-The question is, who is driving it and why?
+The question is, what and who are driving it?
 Traditionally, in the fish and seafood industry, global fishing industry players that invest in their target markets drive mergers and acquisitions.
-By purchasing distribution companies that sell into wholesale and retail markets, these companies hope to have better channels through which to sell their products.
+By purchasing distribution companies that sell to wholesale and retail markets, these companies hope to have better channels through which to sell their products.
 Also, they hope to improve their margins by controlling the whole supply chain.